ArmyAntSEC/GGGT/MMMT_eng_raw.md

 ## Granny’s Granny B

 You were born in a grand apartment in central Stockholm in 1860.
 You grew up surrounded by nannies, governesses and girl schools.
-What you lacked in your childhood, was a mother who was present.No  matter how hard you tried to get close to her, she allways kept her distance.
+What you lacked in your childhood, was a mother who was present.No  matter how hard you tried to get close to her, she always kept her distance.
 Your clearest memory of her, the Viscountess A, was of her sitting at her dressing table getting ready to go out to yet another party.
 Next to her was always the great Tiara, the last remnant of her life in the German nobility.
 As such, it always represented everything wrong with your childhood.

 As an adult you found a good man, the postmaster of Gnesta, and you moved as far from the city as you could.
 There you raised your daughter with baking and crafts and all the love you never got.
 But she was a stubborn one and it was clear from an early age that she idolised her grandmother, the Viscountess A, and the fast life in the city.
 As soon as she was grown, she married a city man and moved back to that life.